 The primary differences between a nanny and an au pair are as follows:

-An au pair is typically between the ages of 18-26 with basic childcare experience, coming to stay with a family for a cultural exchange/childcare work experience for one year.
+An au pair must meet specific criteria to participate in a government-sponsored Au Pair Program.
+In the United States, au pairs must be between the ages of 18-26 with demonstrable childcare experience, who come to the U.S. to stay with a family for a cultural exchange experience for one year.
 Au pairs typically don't make a career out of childcare work as nannies do.

 Many families and au pairs participate in government authorized au pair exchange programs where there are defined rules and requirements.
 See Family Requirements or Au Pair Requirements for more information.
 The relationship between a nanny and family is that of employer and employee, not governed by an exchange program, rather, governed by contractual law.

 Nannies may be older and more mature than some au pairs, with several years of live-in childcare experience.
 Nannies are not necessarily seeking a cultural exchange, rather, it is the long-term career-building experience in child care they are seeking.